 Now that you know how to estimate your microfilm, microfiche, and aperture cards in multiple ways, your next step is to calculate your estimated volume of units and then contact us to discuss your project.

 We may not be the right fit for exactly what you want to do, but with multiple scanning solutions we think we’ll have something that you’ll be happy with.

 We hope that this article gives you what you need to get a decent estimate of your microfilm, microfiche, and aperture card collection.
 And since you’re figuring out how much microfilm you have, we thought a few suggestions about scanning projects might come in handy!

 “Traditional Microfilm Conversion vs. Digital ReeL” is a comparison between what we call a “traditional conversion” and our microfilm solution, “Digital ReeL.”
 If you’re not sure of the options you have available when it comes to microfilm , this is a great place to start to get an idea of which one might be best suited for your project.

 “Microfilm Transportation: 3 Ways To Safely Send Your Microfilm And Microfiche Records” is an overview of three methods we most commonly see and use with our clients.
 If you’re concerned abou the safety and security of your records during transporation, this is a great place to start to see what we offer.

 “How Does A Project Work” describes the general steps involved in a film project, at least when we’re working together with you.
 Also included is a nice infographic that visually depicts the steps, in case you’re tired of all this microfilm reading!

 “Microfilm Deterioration: How To Identify It And How To Preserve Your Content” describes various ways that your microfilm and microfiche records can show signs of wear and decay, and what you can do about it.
-Don’t wait until it’s too late to preserver your content!
+Don’t wait until it’s too late to preserve your content!
 Scanning now may be the best solution to preserve your data.